explodinglabs/explodinglabs.github.io/docs/_posts/python/2021-07-01-code-quality-github-actions.markdown

 ## Notes

+- To exclude certain files and directories, use the exclude options to each tool, (usually `--exclude`).
 - If you have an existing project with unformatted code, _format the entire project all at once_, in a single dedicated PR.
 Don't do it gradually.